mvallim/kubernetes-under-the-hood/documentation/linux-image.md

-# How to create a Debian Linux image Ubuntu from scratch
+# How to setup the Debian Linux image from scratch

 This procedure shows how to create a cloud image Ubuntu from scratch to run on Cloud environments (EC2, GCE, Azure, QEMU and VirtualBox).